Irvise/Documents/Cheatsheets/Libre/Packages.md

 ### Diagraming

 * [Draw.io](https://www.draw.io/): wonderful diagraming tool.
 From basic drawings, to flowcharts and organization.
+A more complex but also more powerful system is [Graphviz](https://graphviz.org/), specially with the _dot_ language.

 ## Engineering - Science/General